 Pairdown is David Leicht and Raymond Morin, a fingerstyle guitar duo from Pittsburgh, PA.
-Their songs reflect a deep well of influences, starting from the early 60s folk and rock scenes on both sides of the Atlantic (echoes of Pentangle, The Incredible String Band and even The Grateful Dead can be heard), through the American Primitive and “Private Press” guitar movements of the 70s and 80s, to the modern independent rock era of the 80s to present.
+Their songs reflect a deep well of influences, starting from the early 60s folk and rock scenes on both sides of the Atlantic, through the American Primitive and “Private Press” guitar movements of the 70s, to the modern independent rock era of the 80s to present.

-Pairdown has shared stages with Joan Shelley, Nathan Salsburg, Ryley Walker, Jack Rose, Chuck Johnson, Micah Blue Smaldone, James Elkington, Douglas McCombs, David Daniell, Death Vessel, Peter Walker, Glenn Jones, Mountain Man, Noveller, Michael Gulezian, Freakwater, Marisa Anderson, House and Land, Andreas Kapsalis, Molly Tuttle, Adrian Legg and many more.
+Pairdown has shared stages with Joan Shelley, Nathan Salsburg, Ryley Walker, Jack Rose, Death Vessel, Chuck Johnson, Micah Blue Smaldone, James Elkington, Douglas McCombs, David Daniell, Peter Walker, Glenn Jones, Mountain Man, Noveller, Michael Gulezian, Freakwater, Marisa Anderson, House and Land, John Mueller, Molly Tuttle, Bill MacKay, Daniel Bachman, Alasdair Roberts and many others.

 “Pairdown guides two acoustic guitars through interpretations of tunes from a sprawling folk catalog, with West African and Middle Eastern influences tugging gently against the bedrock of Appalachian reverence and reference.
 More playful than John Fahey, less technique-driven than Leo Kottke, Pairdown canters through comfortable tunes with assured grace.” - Grayson Currin